dotnet/csharplang/proposals/collection-expressions.md

 ## Resolved questions
 [resolved]: #resolved-questions

+* Should the compiler use `stackalloc` for stack allocation when *inline arrays* are not available and the *iteration type* is a primitive type?

+    Resolution: No. Managing a `stackalloc` buffer requires additional effort over an *inline array* to ensure the buffer is not allocated repeatedly when the collection expression is within a loop.
+The additional complexity in the compiler and in the generated code outweighs the benefit of stack allocation on older platforms.

 * In what order should we evaluate literal elements compared with Length/Count property evaluation?
 Should we evaluate all elements first, then all lengths?
 Or should we evaluate an element, then its length, then the next element, and so on?